jantrienes/bert_score/get_rescale_baseline/README.md

     microsoft/deberta-large \
     microsoft/deberta-large-mnli
 ```
-The baseline files will be in `rescale_baseline` folder
+The baseline files will be in `rescale_baseline` folder.